 Akebia Chocolate Vine is a semi green climbing plant from Eastern Asia, growing normally on the edges of forests.
 Chocolate Vines are reasonably hardy having natural homes in Korea, Japan and China.

 Typically it has five-segmented palmate leaves hence Akebia quinata - and drooping clusters of chocolate coloured flowers which start to appear in spring.
-Each cluster or raceme of drooping flowers bear both male and female flowers in the same cluster, so fertilization is normally quite easy and prolific.
-The female flowers are generally at the base of the racemes with the males on top!
+Each cluster or raceme of drooping flowers bear both male and female flowers in the same cluster, the female flowers are generally at the base of the racemes with the males on top!
+Sadly, one lone plant will not produce fruit, the flowers need to be cross-pollinated with another individual of the same species to set fruit.
+A good idea to plant two plants together, not just for producing fruit but for a deeper and fuller effect as well.

 The flowers tend to be heavily scented with a spicy aroma, but the deep purple-brown flowers are not too showy, because of the deep colour and more attractive foliage.